An introduction to the categorical p-adic Langlands program: Moduli stacks of (ϕ,Γ) -modules: the analytic case

-induced by the maps $P\hookrightarrow {\rm GL}_d$ and $P\twoheadrightarrow M$, where $\mathfrak{X}_{M}\cong\mathfrak{X}_{d_1}\times\dots\times\mathfrak{X}_{d_r}$ denotes the stack of $\Gal_F$-equivariant $M$-bundles on $X_{\bar F}$.
-It will be convenient to write $\mathfrak{X}_{G}=\mathfrak{X}_d$ in the following.
-In the special case of $P=B$ the $(\varphi,\Gamma)$-modules in the image of the morphism $\mathfrak{X}_B\rightarrow \mathfrak{X}_d$ are, by definition, precisely the $(\varphi,\Gamma)$-modules that are trianguline (in the sense of Colmez, see \cite{MR2493219}, \cite{MR3444228} for the definition and discussion of two dimensional trianguline representation and their role in the $p$-adic Langlands correspondence).
-Beside the fact that trianguline $(\varphi,\Gamma)$-modules are very natural objects to consider (as a triangulation is nothing but a $B$-structure), their definition was inspired by the fact that the Galois representations associated to overconvergent $p$-adic modular forms of finite slope (i.e.~those $p$-adic modular forms whose eigensystems are parametrized by the Coleman-Mazur eigencurve) are trianguline at $p$, as discovered by Kisin \cite{MR1992017} (before the name "trianguline" was invented and using an equivalent description).
+In the special case of $P=B$ the $(\varphi,\Gamma)$-modules in the image of the morphism $\mathfrak{X}_B\rightarrow \mathfrak{X}_d$ are, by definition, precisely the $(\varphi,\Gamma)$-modules that are trianguline (in the sense of Colmez, see \cite{MR2493219,MR3444228} for the definition and discussion of two dimensional trianguline representations and their role in the $p$-adic Langlands correspondence).
+Beside the fact that trianguline $(\varphi,\Gamma)$-modules are very natural objects to consider (as a triangulation is nothing but a $B$-structure), their definition was inspired by the fact that the Galois representations associated to overconvergent $p$-adic modular forms of finite slope (i.e.~those $p$-adic modular forms whose eigensystems are parameterized by the Coleman--Mazur eigencurve) are trianguline at $p$, as discovered by Kisin \cite{MR1992017} (before the name ``trianguline'' was invented and using an equivalent description).
 This was later extended to more general eigenvarieties (in particular to eigenvarieties for unitary groups, see e.g. \cite{MR2656025}).
 We will return to this point in Section \ref{sec:eigenvar} when we discuss the relation of eigenvarieties and $p$-adic automorphic forms with sheaves on $\mathfrak{X}_d$ defined using $\mathfrak{X}_B$ and its compactification. \begin{rem} There are of course variants, where ${\rm GL}_d$ is replaced by an arbitrary reductive group, but for simplicity of the exposition we limit ourselves to the case of ${\rm GL}_d$ here.
-We define the stacks in a way such that it is clear what the definitions will look like in general. \end{rem} Following Drinfeld, Braverman and Gaitsgory \cite{MR1933587} define two types of so called Drinfeld compactifications of the stack of $P$-bundles on an algebraic curve, and we will define their analogues $\overline{\mathfrak{X}}_P$ and $\widetilde{\mathfrak{X}}_P$ in the context of $\Gal_F$-equivariant vector bundles, respectively in the context of $(\varphi,\Gamma)$-modules, below.
-Both of these compactifications have their advantages and their disadvantages: the compactification $\overline{\mathfrak{X}}_P$ has the advantage that it is functorial with respect to inclusions $P'\subset P$ of parabolic subgroups, but has the disadvantage that the map $\alpha_P:\mathfrak{X}_P\rightarrow \mathfrak{X}_M$ does not extend to $\overline{\mathfrak{X}}_P$.
-Conversely the compactification $\widetilde{\mathfrak{X}}_P$ has the advantage that $\alpha_P$ extends to $\widetilde{\alpha}_P:\widetilde{\mathfrak{X}}_P\rightarrow \mathfrak{X}_M$, but $P\mapsto \widetilde{\mathfrak{X}}_P$ is not functorial with respect to inclusions $P'\subset P$ of parabolic subgroups.
+We define the stacks in a way such that it is clear what the definitions will look like in general. \end{rem} Following Drinfeld, Braverman and Gaitsgory \cite{MR1933587} define two types of so-called Drinfeld compactifications of the stack of $P$-bundles on an algebraic curve, and we will define their analogues $\overline{\mathfrak{X}}_P$ and $\widetilde{\mathfrak{X}}_P$ in the context of $\Gal_F$-equivariant vector bundles or, equivalently, in the context of $(\varphi,\Gamma)$-modules, below.
+Both of these compactifications have their advantages and their disadvantages: the compactification $\overline{\mathfrak{X}}_P$ has the advantage that it is functorial with respect to inclusions $P'\subseteq P$ of parabolic subgroups, but has the disadvantage that the map $\alpha_P:\mathfrak{X}_P\rightarrow \mathfrak{X}_M$ does not extend to $\overline{\mathfrak{X}}_P$.
+Conversely the compactification $\widetilde{\mathfrak{X}}_P$ has the advantage that $\alpha_P$ extends to $\widetilde{\alpha}_P:\widetilde{\mathfrak{X}}_P\rightarrow \mathfrak{X}_M$, but $P\mapsto \widetilde{\mathfrak{X}}_P$ is not functorial with respect to inclusions $P'\subseteq P$ of parabolic subgroups.